telekom-mms/sectpmctl/README.md

 Every piece of information or code in this repository is written and collected with the best intentions in mind.
 We do not warrant that it is complete, correct, or that it is working on your platform.
 We provide everything as is and try to fix bugs and security issues as soon as possible.
-Currently, Ubuntu is the only supported distribution.
 Use at your own risk.